Viral Disease Testing in Cats - Prevaccination

 What viruses do we commonly test for prior to vaccination?

-The most common feline viral tests that are performed prior to vaccinations are for Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV).
+The most common feline viral test that is performed prior to vaccinations is for feline leukemia virus (FeLV).

 What diseases do these viruses cause?

 Feline leukemia virus (FeLV) is one of the most serious infectious viruses in cats.
 It is responsible for a number of diseases in cats including leukemia.
 FeLV is highly contagious and is transmitted through body fluids, and may be transmitted across the placenta in pregnant cats.
 See handouts "Feline Leukemia Virus Disease Complex" and "Feline Leukemia Virus Vaccination" for further information on this disease.